-3.8.1 Are all AC shore-power lead inlet and suitably protected from the v connections of the correct type in good condition, weather?
-A/R of all A the type, condition and location AC shore-power inlet connections they can be seen.
-Shore-power inlet connections must be of suitable proposed manufacture and must be a plug (male) type.
-Shore-power inlet connections must be securely fitted a free of signs of damage or deterioration including: missing components; or, cracked or broken components; or heat damage; or corrosion.
-Shore-power inlet connections not obviously splash-promust not be located where they are likely to be subject weather or splashing. and
+3.8.1 Are all AC shore-power lead inlet connections of the correct type in good condition, and suitably protected from the weather?

+Check the type, condition and location of all AC shore-power inlet connections where they can be seen.

+Shore-power inlet connections must be of suitable proprietary manufacture and must be a plug (male) type.

+Shore-power inlet connections must be securely fitted and free of signs of damage or deterioration including:

+- missing components; or,

+- cracked or broken components; or

+- heat damage; or

+- corrosion.

+Shore-power inlet connections not obviously splash-proof must not be located where they are likely to be subject to the weather or splashing.

-Applicability - 3.8.1 is an Advice check for privately owned and managed vessels, but is a mandatory Requirement for hire boats.
+Applicability -3.8.1 is an Advice check for privately owned and managed vessels, but is a mandatory Requirement for hire boats.